DevTeam/Pure.DI/readme/WebAPIPageTemplate.md

 - [Composition.cs](/samples/WebAPI/Composition.cs) - the normal part with bindings

-- [WebComposition.cs](/samples/WebAPI/WebComposition.cs) - the setup that provides a collection of Microsoft DI services
+- [Composition.ServiceProviderFactory.cs](/samples/WebAPI/Composition.ServiceProviderFactory.cs) - provides an alternative implementation of a _IServiceProviderFactory_

 You can define a composition in parts.
 Both parts contain definitions of parts of the same _Composition_ class.